ultracorexd/ultracorexd/readme.md

 💡About me
 AI Specialist
 ## 🎓 Education
-**Artificial Intelligence and Data Analysis program at the EN+ Digital IT Academy** **ISU/Institue of Mathematics and Information Technologies/Applied Mathematics and Information Science<br>**
+**Artificial Intelligence and Data Analysis program at the EN+ Digital IT Academy**<br>
+**ISU/Institue of Mathematics and Information Technologies/Applied Mathematics and Information Science**

 ## 📫 Contact me